E Ride Pro SS 3.0 VS Tork Pro-Sport

 E Ride Pro SS 3.0

-Riders who want the lowest entry price and maximum range per charge in the Send Bikes lineup.
+Riders who want the lowest entry price and the largest battery capacity in the Send Bikes lineup.

 - $4,999 — lowest price in the Send Bikes lineup